cgarling/StarFormationHistories.jl/docs/src/fitting.md

 Direct computation of the Hessian and its inverse is expensive, so we'd like another way to obtain it.
 The first-order, quasi-Newton BFGS optimization algorithm provides such a method as it iteratively builds a dense approximation to the inverse Hessian using the change in the gradient of the objective, which we can compute analytically.
 It is, however, much less memory efficient than the LBFGS algorithm we use in [`StarFormationHistories.fit_templates_lbfgsb`](@ref).
 For moderate isochrone grids up to a few hundred model templates, this is not a problem.
 Beyond this it may be better to use [`StarFormationHistories.fit_templates_lbfgsb`](@ref) to obtain the MLE and [`hmc_sample`](@ref) to obtain posterior samples.

 We implement this optimization scheme in [`fit_templates`](@ref), which is our recommended method for unconstrained SFH fitting (i.e., direct fitting of the ``r_j`` coefficients).
-See the next section for notes on more complicated, hierarchical models that can incorporate things like metallicity distribution functions.
+See the next section for notes on more complicated, hierarchical models that can incorporate features like metallicity distribution functions.

 ```@docs
 StarFormationHistories.fit_templates